LivePersonInc/knowledge-center-archive/_release/February 2021/week-of-february-8th.md

 A bug was found causing the title of the All Conversations page of the Agent Workspace to display in all capital letters for the Russian language.
 This issue has been resolved.

+## [LE UI] Engagement Window Studio preview blank
+### Type: Bug fix (v12.7)

+For some APAC accounts, a bug was discovered where some accounts would see an engagement preview as blank and would have to create English engagements as a workaround.
+This issue has been resolved.

 ## [LE UI] NEW permission for Agent Managers - Not relevant for now
 ### Type: Enhancement